yzhang-gh/vscode-markdown/README.md

 ## Features

 - Keyboard shortcuts (toggle bold, italic, heading)
-  - Different behaviors depending on the context (see introduction below)
+  - Different behaviors depending on the context (see instruction below)
 - Table of contents (**No additional annoying tags like `<!-- TOC -->`**)
 - Automatically show preview when opening a Markdown file (Disabled by default)
   - ~~Automatically close preview when changing editor~~